An employer's guide to GDPR

 - The principle of proportionality underpins Subject Access Requests which means that whilst an employer must make a genuine and extensive effort, it does not have to go so far as to leave no stone unturned.
 How far this stretches in practice will be a question of fact and degree.
 The easier it is to access, the more likely it will be found that it should have been provided.
 Guidance suggests that the measures adopted to comply with a SAR should not exceed the limit of what is appropriate and necessary to achieve the objectives pursued by the legislation.
 The issue most employers find troubling is the disclosure of emails (which of course can amount to personal data).
 This will likely remain to be the case.
 If you are ever concerned, we would always suggest advice be sought.

 - Recital 63 of the GDPR confirms that an employee’s right is to access their personal data, exercise that right easily and be aware of, and verify, the lawfulness of processing.
-The focus therefore when dealing with a SAR centres around establishing the lawful processing basis of any personal data held.
+The focus, therefore, when dealing with a subject access request centres around establishing the lawful processing basis of any personal data held.
 Following an employer’s audit of the data they have and confirmation of the basis for its processing (within its own records as well as its privacy notices), this task should not be too onerous.

 Medical records and consent